blowmage/blowmage.github.com/_posts/2013-01-24-writing-conf-proposals.md

 Description/Abstract
 --------------------

 This is the meat of the proposal.
-Its common for conferences to print this in the program unchanged.
+It's common for conferences to print this in the program unchanged.
 So consider that this needs to appeal not just to the selection committee, but to conference attendees as well.

 **Focus on the outcome.** What will attendees know by the end of the session?
 Describing the benefits of the session is much more effective than the mechanics of what the session will cover.